spetlr-org/spetlr/docs/streaming/README.md

 ## Delta streaming
-Since Spetlr primarily is built as batch-processing ETL, structured streaming is available in the following way:
+Since SPETLR primarily is built as batch-processing ETL, structured streaming is available in the following way:

 - The `DeltaHandle` class includes a method `.read_stream()` for reading a stream.
 - However, because streaming behaves differently than batch processing, a stream requires both a read and a write.
-As a result, the delta-handle is unable to have a write stream method.
-To make streaming work for the Spetlr ETL framework, the `foreachbatch` stream method is utilized.
+As a result, the DeltaHandle is unable to have a write stream method.
+To make streaming work for the SPETLR ETL framework, the `foreachbatch` stream method is utilized.
 The class `StreamLoader()` should be used in the ETL as the `load_into()` method.

 ### Example: Delta streaming
 ```python